Vivek-Kamboj/Crowd_funding/README.md

 ![](ScreenShots/LandingPage1.png)

-On Clicking Donate Button, we can slide through the Ongoing Camapigna section
+On Clicking Donate Button, we can slide through the Ongoing Camapigns section

 ![](ScreenShots/LandingPage2.png)